pages-themes/minimal/pages/guidelines/formalisation.md

 ### Figure search

 Figures in published articles are a special and very useful resource for developing disease maps.
-While they are not in a standard or machine-readable format, the understading of mechanisms is often very well conveyed and there is a lot of work and expertise behind these conceptual representations and graphical summaries.
+While they are not in a standard or machine-readable format, the understanding of mechanisms is often very well conveyed and there is a lot of work and expertise behind these conceptual representations and graphical summaries.
 A good figure from a review paper can be the key starting point for creating a disease map or a top-level overview layer of a disease map.

 [PMC Image Search](https://www.ncbi.nlm.nih.gov/pmc/) is a good way to find such figures in PubMed Central.
 The way it works is described, for example, on pages of the [UAMS Library](https://libguides.uams.edu/image-resources/pmc) or the [University of Pittsburgh Library](https://info.hsls.pitt.edu/updatereport/2011/october-2011/need-images-try-pubmed-central/).

-[Google Images Search](https://images.google.com/) is another quick and convenient search.
+[Google Images](https://images.google.com/) is another quick and convenient search.
 For example, search for "asthma mechanisms" will immediately offer relevant images from scientific publications.
-Adding "nature.com" to the search will narrow it down to publication in Nature journals.
+Adding "nature.com" to the search will narrow it down to the publications in Nature journals.

 [Cell SnapShot](https://www.cell.com/snapshots) is one more interesting resource with many useful visualisations including those dedicated to various diseases.